kommuna/vicky/README.md

 return [
    /* Other settings */,
    'jiraToSlackMapping' => [
-       '*' => '#channel'
+       '*' => '#channelName'
    ]
 ];
 ```

 In that case all messages from projects, that don't have any mapping setting will be sending in default channel.
-Also
+If
-if project does not have mapping settings and default channel not configured, messages will not send.
+project does not have mapping settings and default channel not configured, messages will not send.

 Also, to send messages bot must be invited to the channel.